House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (The Statewide Integrated Traffic Records System)

-In California, an accident involving both a motorcycle and injuries has a 5% chance of also featuring a fatality.
-This number is taken straight from the data.
-For some, that figure will be alarming.
-A 5% fatality rate in these situations means that a rider that gets in an accident resulting in injury has a 1 in 20 chance of being killed.
-Again, this is due in large part to the safety ratings of motorcycles which are far lower than typical sedans.
+A 5% fatality rate in these situations means that a rider who gets in an accident resulting in injury has a 1 in 20 chance of being killed.
+Again, this is largely due to the safety ratings of motorcycles, which are far lower than typical sedans.

 motorcycles crash collision hit by car